 What is a “hot wall”?

-The alternative way of eating a semla, a hot wall, originates from the medieval times and is served with a semla in a bowl served with hot milk.
+The alternative way of eating a semla, a hot wall, originates from the medieval times and is served with a semla in a bowl soaked with hot milk.
 Till this day, some people still prefer their semla served “hot wall- style”.

 The semla today